-- Community engagement plan (November 29, 2016) This special board meeting provides directors an opportunity to review communication and engagement needs relating to enrollment growth, long-term solutions, and planning for a potential future bond measure. - Legislative priorities (December 6, 2016) The assistant executive director for governmental relations from the Washington Association of School Administrators (WASA) joins staff in providing the board a preview of the 2017 legislative session.
+Community engagement plan (November 29, 2016) This special board meeting provides directors an opportunity to review

+• Legislative priorities (December 6, 2016) The assistant executive director for governmental relations from the Washington Association of School Administrators (WASA) joins staff in providing the board a preview of the 2017 legislative session.
 Each year the board of directors prepares a legislative platform for use with legislators.
 On September 13, 2016, the board discussed their 2017 preliminary legislative priorities in preparation for the 2016 Washington State School Directors' Association (WSSDA) Legislative Assembly held on September 23-24, 2016.
 Since that time, staff continue to research legislative platforms provided by state associations to coordinate and align with our local platform.
 In the 2016 short session, the legislature made little progress in responding to the Washington State Supreme Court's McCleary Orders, prompting the court to continue to hold the state in contempt.
-Accordingly, the priorities of state associations representing various aspects of the district's operation are very similar to the prior year. - High School Capacity Analysis (March 30, 2017) The board holds a work session at Jackson High School to engage the community on projected high school enrollment growth and capacities.
-This work session is designed so the board and community members in attendance develop a strong understanding of projected enrollment growth across the district, learn about some options and implications we have for responding to this growth, and discuss their concerns, thoughts and ideas.
-This work session is one of numerous district events and activities during 2016 and 2017 designed to establish a strong foundation for making decisions about a potential capital bond in 2018, which would likely include construction of a new comprehensive high school in the southern portion of the district.
+Accordingly, the priorities of state associations representing various aspects of the district's operation are very similar to the prior year.

+- Technology Summit (February 16, 2017) - High School Capacity Analysis (March 30, 2017)